ravisharya/travel-portal/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Objective
-### Create a flight JSON data object for your all flights available to make the search happen.
+To create a web app for to search and list all flights available on a search criteria.
-### Take the User input from the search form and perform a search on the flight JSON data and display the valid search results in the results section.
-### Slider should refine the search results based on the selected price range.
+It takes the user input from the search form and perform a search on the flight JSON data and display the valid search results in the results section.
+Slider should refine the search results based on the selected price range.
-### Feel free to use any JS frameworks (like Angular or ReactJS) to build this application.

 ## Available Scripts